aptise/peter_sslers/README.md

 ## Why?

 Most of us hate having to spend time on DevOps tasks.
 Personally, I would rather spend time working on the core product or consumer products.
 This tool was designed as a swiss-army-knife to streamline some tasks and troubleshoot a handful of issues with https hosting.
-This also allow for programmatic control of many ACME operations that can be difficult to accomplish with Certbot or other popular clients.
+This also allows for programmatic control of most ACME operations that can be difficult to accomplish with Certbot and other popular clients.

+Most importantly, Peter SSLers allows you to

 This is a pre-release but deployable for many situations; it is actively being worked on as it fixes new issues on production system.
 PRs are absolutely welcome, even if just fixes or additions to the test-suite.